GET 12 FREE SONGS

 “Sometimes you have to put yourself in a situation where you have to work and you have to grind,” she says.
 “I was stuck in New York and while I was living there, we didn’t have anything to eat but I did have product.
 It got to a point to where I was making $1,000 selling CDs.”

 After conquering the Big Apple, she returned home in March 2013.
 She continued her tireless work ethic and sold more than 20,000 units of her independent album World On Fire throughout the Southeast.
 In the meantime, she was awarded Best Female Rap Artist two years in a row by the Jackson Music Awards, nominated for Best Female Mixtape by the Southern Entertainment Awards and nominated for an Indie Music Top 25 Award by the Indie-Music Awards.

 Her most recent mixtape, True Face, is her most successful to date, reaching more than 25,000 downloads.
-In addition, she has teamed up with Country Boy Music and One Million At A Time to release her upcoming single “25 Lighters on the Dresser” and follow up mixtape “The Fanego”.
+In addition, she has teamed up with Country Boy Music to release her latest hit single “My Other Hoe (feat.
+Archangel)” and follow up mixtape “The Fanego”.